Cuervo y Sobrinos Historiador Pequenos Segundos

 Where the dial of this watch excels is that it is simple to read while brimming with style.

-The 40mm case diameter upholds the introverted character of this watch.
+The 40mm case diameter of the Cuervo y Sobrinos Historiador Pequenos Segundos upholds its introverted character.
 Indeed, this is not a watch that loudly screams or boastfully shouts, it is restrained and dignified at all times.
 The case dimensions will suit most wrists courtesy of the neutral sizing.

 The case is formed of stainless steel.
 Its pigment-free appearance sits harmoniously with the dial and does not garner looks in the way pink or yellow gold would.
 This is a watch ideally suited to the shy and retiring.